FaaiqKhan/todo_list/README.md

-# todolist
+# todo_list

-Todo list as flutter assignment
+A new Flutter project.

 ## Getting Started